Executor of Will: Role and Duties

 Executors are legally required to prioritise the beneficiaries' interests over their own.
 Executors also need to adhere to legal timelines for tasks such as filing the Will with the probate court and distributing assets to beneficiaries.

-Executor of a Will being also Beneficiary?
+Executor of a Will also Beneficiary?

 In the context of estate planning, it's important to note that an executor of a Will can also be a beneficiary under the same Will.